-Therapeutic Residential Treatment for Adolescent Boys – Ages 12-21
+Therapeutic Residential Treatment for Adolescent Boys and Girls – Ages 12-21

-The Roundel Residential Program serves youth, ages 12-17, and young adults age 18-21, in a community style home setting.
+The Roundel Residential Program serves youth, ages 12-17, and young adults ages 18-21, in a community-style home setting.
 The RR program uses a trauma-informed approach to provide case management services, youth-centered counseling, academic programming, life skills and positive youth development activities to those with behavioral health challenges.

 The focus of this continuum of services will first be on stabilization of behavior and identifying triggers that cause youth to lose control.
 Then the focus moves on to eventually building a set of coping skills unique to each youth in an effort to arm them with the tools necessary to become productive members of their home, school and community.